tc39/proposal-intl-duration-format/README.md

 #### Design
-  * The user can determine the formatting width using a  parameter `style` and the value of this parameter take a ` string` as following:
+  * The user can determine the formatting width using a `style` parameter which accepts the following string values:
       * “wide”
       * “short”
       * “narrow”